sloretz/dev-docker/README.md

 Don't bother

 ### gz-dev
 This image builds off of **gz-base**.
-It adds a user "developer" with the same user and primary group id as the user who built the container.
+It adds a user "developer" with the same user id as the user who built the container.
 #####Building
  As a normal user, build this image with *./build.bash*